glacials/twos.dev/src/cold/bags.md

     This is the life.
     You put an ounce of intention into preparing on their behalves.
     It's nice to feel useful.
-7. You start bringing your bag most places even if you can see no reason to.
+7. You start bringing your bag most places even with no expected reason to, because a reason might come up.
-8. When you go on trips,
+8. Now when you go on trips,
-    your bag is suddenly crammed.
+    your bag is crammed.
-    You can't possibly see how you could fit travel needs _and_
-    everyday carry in one bag.
+    You can't fit travel needs _and_ everyday carry in one bag.
 9. You buy a travel bag.
     It's nice.
-10. Okay, the travel bag is a bit much to carry around town "on location".
+10. While traveling, the travel bag is a bit much for an everyday carry "on location".
     You look like a tourist.
-11. You think about getting a day bag.
+11. You think about getting a day bag for on-location use while traveling.
     But what about your everyday bag?
     Well, it'd be too much to bring both it and a travel bag.
     You need something that can fit _inside_ the travel bag.